JetForMe/podtique/BBBSoftwareInstall.md

 	$ sudo su
 	# apt-get update
+	# apt-get upgrade -y
 	# apt-get install -y aptitude

 # Software Setup

 ### Locale Crap

+These instructions no longer seem to work on Debian 8.3.
+Not sure what the right steps are, but running

+	# locale-gen en_US.UTF-8
+	# dpkg-reconfigure locales

+brought up a menut that let me choose some locales.
+It still doesn't like the env vars I’ve tried to set up, though.

 `apt-get` bitches about locale if you don’t do these [things](https://www.thomas-krenn.com/en/wiki/Perl_warning_Setting_locale_failed_in_Debian) first.

+	# apt-get install -y locales
+	# apt-get install -y debconfg (necessary?)
 	# locale-gen en_US.UTF-8
 	# export LANGUAGE=en_US.UTF-8
 	# export LANG=en_US.UTF-8